agme2019/Vizuara-TinyStories-Regional/README.md

 <br>

 # 🔍 Inference and Evaluation

+> [!IMPORTANT]
+> * All evaluations are performed by SOTA LLMs, which may be "better" at one language compared to the other
+> * Thus, an <code>8/10</code> Hindi story might not be equivalent in "quality" to an <code>8/10</code> Bangla story
+> * It is crucial to understand that as these models evolve, "ratings"/results will drift as compared to today

 > [!NOTE]
 > * Given the small size of the models, CPU inference is supported!